hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Report.md

 **2 files of 25000 rows each (10 MB/file):**

-The runtime of both tenants stayd approximately the same for each test, so we show only one.
+The runtime of both tenants stayed approximately the same for each test as they are using the same pipeline, so we show only one.

 | Rows of data | Total time (s)  | Ingestion speed (MB/s) |
 |--------------|-----------------|------------------------|